Contents

 3. Who needs to be involved in implementation, and how much of each person’s time will it take?

-There’s no way around it: Implementing a new community development software will be time-consuming for several staff members.
+There’s no way around it: Implementing community development software will be time-consuming for several staff members.
 If you understand the time commitment upfront, you can make plans to:

 - Lighten their regular workload